mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 You will extend the [Design Engineer](https://mui-org.notion.site/Design-Engineer-09e4cac2e0bb4df3b173458b4b4b5666) responsibilities.
 Depending on the day, you'll:

 - **Contribute to deep, meaningful refactors and feature releases**.
-  MUI is a complex codebase.
+  MUI X is a complex codebase.
 Components we've shipped recently, such as the data grid and date pickers have required months of dedicated, careful work.
 - **Reduce friction**.
   A large amount of the work on MUI is reducing friction and making it easier to use.
   This might involve careful API design, identifying and fixing top bugs, creating easier-to-understand error messages, and writing documentation and blog posts about features you ship.